danealohabib/research/README.md

 ## Python Notebooks

-Replicating figure 2 and 7 from the paper.
+Replicating figure 2 and 7.
 Use [nbviewer](https://nbviewer.jupyter.org/) to render the jupyter notebook if github isn't rendering the notebook.

 ### Strict Replication